qeepcologne/flutter_image_compress_lite/README.md

 | Deployment target | 9.0 | 15.0 |
 | Xcode (to build) | any | 26.4.1+ |

-Also incorporates fixes and quality improvements for several long-standing upstream issues — see the [CHANGELOG](CHANGELOG.md) for specifics.

 ## Usage

 ```yaml